Why do Americans arrange their funerals in life

 Similarly, the 93-year-old Briton Ethel Lezer decided to have her own funeral as a chance to organize a grand party for her family and friends.

 Do I need a funeral home for a living funeral?

-A funeral home does not have to attend a funeral in life.
-No death has yet occurred, no sanitary services are required.
-Neither do you need any legal permits or documents regarding a dead body.
+A funeral home does not have to attend a funeral while alive.
+No death has happened yet, no sanitation is required.
+It also does not need any legal permits or documents regarding the dead body.
 A preliminary funeral is simply an event dedicated to the life of a person about to leave.

 How much does a live funeral cost?

 Of course, much less than the traditional funeral services.
 For those who know about their imminent death and want to gather together family and friends, the event can be organized simply and without any special costs.

 While the funeral during life remains a concept that exists on the outskirts of culture.
 They are perceived as non-traditional and violating the accepted life rituals situation.
 But soon this should change.
 In addition to the examples presented here, more and more people are talking about recognizing that our attitude towards death is changing, and that it will no longer be something intimidating and unknown.